-Table 1 Wireless ( Legislative objects underlying the Code TNoC 2012-557 40 Tł m rię M ne CRTC therefore called for comments on a andatory code that would list subscribers' ghts and service providers' responsibilities. fore than 5,000 individuals and organizations ommented on TNoC 2012-557.
-2. With this Notice of Consultation, the Commission initiates a proceeding to establish a mandatory code to address the clarity and content of mobile wireless service contracts and related issues ( the Wireless Code ).
-The code developed as a result of this proceeding is intended to provide a clear and concise list of consumers' rights and service providers' responsibilities regarding mobile m ne CRTC established the Wireless Code in id-2013, and it came into effect six months ter (December 2013). wireless services.

-In November 2013 the CRTC required 36 Canadian carriers providing retail mobile wireless voice and data services to submit compliance reports, and in a number of cases sent the carriers additional requests for information.
-Carriers' reports are posted online, as are CRTC letters related to TNoC 2012-557 (these are listed in Appendix 2).
+- The CRTC therefore called for comments on a mandatory code that would list subscribers' rights and service providers' responsibilities:55 - 2.
+With this Notice of Consultation, the Commission initiates a proceeding to establish a mandatory code to address the clarity and content of mobile wireless service contracts and related issues (the Wireless Code).
+The code developed as a result of this proceeding is intended to provide a clear and concise list of consumers' rights and service providers' responsibilities regarding mobile wireless services. - 40 More than 5,000 individuals and organizations commented on TNoC 2012-557.
+56 - The CRTC established the Wireless Code in mid-2013,57 and it came into effect six months later (December 2013). - In November 2013 the CRTC required 36 Canadian carriers providing retail mobile wireless voice and data services to submit compliance reports,58 and in a number of cases sent the carriers additional requests for information.
+Carriers' reports are posted online,59 as are CRTC letters related to TNoC 2012-557 (these are listed in Appendix 2). - C Shifting purposes of the Wireless Code - When the CRTC introduced the idea in 2012, it said the Code would list consumers' rights and wireless service providers' responsibilities.
+The Wireless Code that the CRTC finally published in 2013 instead shifted the burden of responsibility to consumers, away from wireless service providers: